Information and Guidelines

 Submission Preparation Checklist

-- The text uses an 11- or 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+- The text should use an 11- or 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+(Unless, of course, they form part of an appendix).

 Copyright for articles published in this journal is retained by the authors, with first publication rights granted to the journal.
 By submitting to this journal, you acknowledge that the work you submit has not been published before.